Engineering blog

 • Smaller windows can potentially act as greenhouse windows for plants.

-• Bay and bow windows tend to expensive.
+• Bay and bow windows tend to be expensive.
 This is because installing them requires professional framing work, including roof coverings and headers.

 • Heat loss can be an issue if the windows lack proper air sealing.